logicly-au/docs.iar-dst.online/domains/domain-4.rst

    b.
 Physical health condition present and require intensive medical monitoring and are seriously affecting the mental health of the person (e.g., worsened symptoms, heightened distress).

    c.
-Cognitive impairment that impacts significantly on the mental health condition and impedes the person's ability to participate in treatment.
+Intellectual disability or cognitive impairment that impacts significantly on the mental health condition and impedes the person’s ability to participate in treatment

 **4 = Very severe impact**